atgomes/passman-j/README.md

 #### From source code ####

 You can always download the source code and build it yourself.
-Further instructions for this will be available soon.

 ## Contribution ##